ptv-logistics/xserverjs/leaflet-xserver/Readme.md

 #### As single map
 [Demo](https://ptv-logistics.github.io/xserverjs/boilerplate/Leaflet-Clickable.1.0.html)

-The easiest way to add a clickable layer is to use the new `ClickableTiles` layer and append a clickable xServer-Layer (`PTV_TruckAttirbues`) to the profile.
+The easiest way to add a clickable layer is to use the new `ClickableTiles` layer and append a clickable xServer-Layer (`PTV_TruckAttributes`) to the profile.
 The icons of the layer can now be clicked to display the object information.
 The options are the same as for `L.TileLayer`

 ```javascript
 var map = L.map('map').setView(new L.LatLng(49.01405, 8.4044), 14);